Dáo’s definitely a millennial magnet.

 With affordable dishes in a cool space that both young and old can appreciate, Dáo is fast gaining their own loyal crowd.
 And with their recent participation in bazaars like Riuh, it won’t be long before Dáo becomes a household name for good tau fu fah and soymilk-based dishes.

-And while Bercham is a 2-hour drive from Subang, it’s nice that Subang-ites can enjoy the classic Weong Kee Bean Curd dishes here.
-But if you ever get the chance to, why not pay the original Weong Kee Bean Curd stall a visit too? 😉
+And while Bercham is a 2-hour drive from Subang, it’s nice that Subang-ites can enjoy the classic Woong Kee Bean Curd dishes here.
+But if you ever get the chance to, why not pay the original Woong Kee Bean Curd stall a visit too? 😉

 Hours: 12pm-10pm, daily